pschaus/book_lepl1402/source/part1.rst

 ArrayList
 ---------

-Using the class "Object" can be useful in situations where we want to write methods that work with all types of objects.
+Using the class :code:`Object` can be useful in situations where we want to write methods that work with all types of objects.
 For example, we have seen before that a disadvantage of arrays in Java over lists in Python is that arrays cannot change their size.
-In the package :code:`java.util`, there is a class "ArrayList" that can do that:
+In the package :code:`java.util`, there is a class :code:`ArrayList` that can do that:

 .. code-block:: java